Go to page content

 Tooth decay is a painfully common dental problem that affects people of all ages worldwide.
 It happens when plaque, a sticky film of bacteria, forms on the dental surface and produces acids that damage the enamel.
 The unfortunate thing?
 Tooth decay is one of the most preventable chronic conditions.

 While millions of bacteria exist inside your mouth, only certain bacteria are associated with tooth decay.
-One of these is Streptococcus mutans.
+One of these is Streptococcus mutans – a tongue twister, right?
 They create acid from the sugar in the foods and drinks you consume.

 This acid then begins to attack the tooth’s surface, dissolving the minerals inside the tooth enamel in a process called demineralisation.
 When your dental enamel loses its minerals, your tooth begins to weaken.